phpscott/open-source/MRSSConversion/README.md

 #### SETUP
 To use this script follow the below steps to get started

-- Copy the fpi.php file into a directory.
+- Copy the mcon.php file into a directory.
 - Create a directory next to the php file called "conf"
 - Create a directory next to the php file called "s3conf"
 - Copy the "conf/defaut.json" from the repo into the "conf" directory.